amsify42/codeigniter-model-extension/README.md

       }
 ```

-Now, all methods called using this model will load data from table **app_users** instead of **users**
+Now, all methods called using this model will fetch data from table **app_users** instead of **users**
 <br/><br/>

-If you have table name with underscore between name and you do not want to define protected property table, then you can also name model class in a way that it will convert it to table name
+If you have table name with underscore between name and you do not want to define protected property table, then you can also name model class in such a way that it will convert it to table name

 ```php
      class AppUsers extends MY_Model {